yadakhov/laradump/README.md

 php artisan laradump:mysqldump
 ```

-Will create mysqldump files in `/storage/dumps.`
+Will perform a mysqldump of each table in your database and store it in the `storage/dumps` folder.

 ### Doing a mysql restore